 Who is your greatest inspiration in the art field?

-Shital: Works of Michelangelo, Van Gogh, Raja Ravi Varma are incredible sources of inspiration.
+Shital Verma: Works of Michelangelo, Van Gogh, and Raja Ravi Varma are incredible sources of inspiration.
 There are several upcoming contemporary artists from around the world whose works are incredibly fascinating.

 What are some of the most critical elements in portraiture that one must follow to capture the likeness of the individuals?